phsaurav/unicorn-startup/README.md

 # My 🦄 Startup

-A Project to easily choose some developers for my 🦄 Startup from the applicants.
+A site to easily choose some developers for my 🦄 Startup from applicants [Live Site Link](https://unicornstartup.netlify.app/)

-* Item 1
-* Item 2
-  * Sub Item 1
-  * Sub Item 2
+* We can choose a team for our next unicorn startup from the available applicants.
+* Every Applicant has salary and company share demand the total cost and my share percentage will update depending on my selection.
+* The cart will show a mamber list of my current selected team.